Ara: History Untold: Development

 The game is being developed by Oxide Games, an American video game developer based in Lutherville-Timonium, Maryland, using their in-house engine, Nitrous Engine, which was used to develop Ashes of the Singularity.
 Some Oxide Game members used to work at Firaxis Games, the development studio of the Civilization franchise, Ara: History Untold in many ways is similar to this series.
+The game was first announced in 2022 at the Xbox Bethesda showcase.
+In June 2024, Oxide Games officially announced that the game will launch on September 24, 2024, for Windows.